lespicker/jekyll-bootstrap/workshops/upcoming-workshops.md

 #### What We Provide

 - Water, coffee, tea, snacks
-- Instruction by Les Picker and Bob Boyer
+- Hands-on instruction by Les Picker and Bob Boyer

 ### Workshop Fee